APPLIED BIOTECHNOLOGY - QUALIFICATION

 For each topic under study many applicative examples will be provided and interactively discussed during the frontal lessons.
 When necessary the teacher will utilize computer aids such as programs and databases to show specific points of interest.

 Power point slides used by the teacher during the lessons will be provided directly to the students weekly, when possible.

 Moreover, scientific papers of relevance that are discussed during the lessons will be provided to the students ad pdf.
 Files

 Students will be subdivided in groups in order to carry on research activities in literature and databases on important topics discussed in previous lessons.

 Assessment methods and criteria

-The oral examination is divided into three questions: the first is on the basics of modern biotechnologies, the second on the experimental and practical applications, the third section is an individual research produced by the student on a topic regarding the secondary metabolism of plants.
+The written examination is divided into 8-10 questions: the first 3/4 are on the basics of modern biotechnologies, the second block of 4/5 questions is on the experimental and practical applications, The last question is an individual research produced by the student on a topic regarding the secondary metabolism of plants.